kubewarden/kubewarden.io/content/blog/2025/06/kubewarden-1.26-release.md

 With 1.26, we are removing the port 8443 on the Services.
 This is an internal change and an update will work as expected.
-Yet if users are manually consuming policy-server Services, they should expect them in port 443 from now on.
+Yet if users are manually consuming policy-server Services, they should expect them on port 443 from now on.

 ## Rego Policy Catalog SPDX artifacts